Neerajs004/portfolio/README.md

 # Neeraj S — Portfolio

 Welcome to my personal portfolio!
-This site showcases who I am, what I’ve built, and how to get in touch with me .
+This site showcases who I am, what I’ve built, and how to get in touch.

 ---